 Hawaii's weather stays pretty consistent all year round (warm and tropical!).
-On average the daily temperatures will range between the 70's and 80's, then dropping about 10° F during the night.
-Check out the current weather below:
+On average the daily temperatures will range between the 70's and 80's, then dropping about 10° F during the night, which is way many people flock to Hawaii during the winter season on the mainland.

 Kau (Summer) runs from May to October and Hooilo (Winter) runs from November to April.
 During Winter months expect a higher chance of rain, however, no matter where the rain clouds are you are bound to find a sunny spot along Kauai's coast.
 If you are coming from the snow (burr), our chilly 60° weather will probably feel like summer to you, however, with the higher probability of rain and heavier makai winds (cold mountain breeze) we suggest that you also pack a light jacket with your island wear.
 The map below shows the average rain fall for Kaua'i during the Winter months.
 Poipu receives less rain than most of the island.